huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dds_flavors.md

 # huaweicloud_dds_flavors

 Use this data source to get the details of available DDS flavors.
-This is an alternative to `huaweicloud_dds_flavors_v3`

 ## Example Usage